Isaiah 28 – A Word to Drunkards

 d.
 To those who are overcome with wine: When alcohol overcomes us, we are in sin.
 When it impairs our senses, our thinking, our judgment, or our reflexes, we are overcome with wine and it is sin.

 i.
 One might wish that there was a strict prohibition against drinking alcohol in the Bible, but there isn’t.
-Jesus made wine (John 2:1-10) and drank wine (Mark 14:22-26), and was even unjustly accused of being a drunkard (Matthew 11:19).
-Paul recommended the use of wine to Timothy, knowing that is was more pure to drink than plain water (1 Timothy 5:23).
+Jesus made wine (John 2:1-10) and drank wine (Mark 14:22-26) and was even unjustly accused of being a drunkard (Matthew 11:19).
+Paul recommended the use of wine to Timothy, knowing that is was purer to drink than plain water (1 Timothy 5:23).
 The Bible regards drink, moderately used, as a gift from God (Psalm 104:15).
 So, while the Bible allows the moderate use of alcohol, it strictly condemns drunkenness.

 ii.
 What is drunkenness?
 Some only consider a person drunk if they are “passed-out drunk.”
 But whenever alcohol impairs our senses, our thinking, our judgment, or our reflexes, we are overcome with wine and it is sin.
 Whenever we feel compelled to drink, or have difficulty not drinking, we are overcome with wine and it is sin.
 If we have to hide our drinking, or are secretly ashamed of our drinking, we are overcome with wine and it is sin.